 I don’t know how anyone can not like lasagna.
 I mean, what’s not to like?
 Zesty, meaty tomato sauce with creamy ricotta, mild mozzarella, and salty Parmesan cheeses all carefully nestled between layers of velvety ribbons of pasta and baked to bubbling deliciousness… yum, right?
 What I can understand, after only making lasagna the traditional way once in my life, is why one could not like making it.
-Lots of steps to be followed with care; brittle, then too-sticky noodles; layer after nerve-racking layer; and then up to an hour in a hot oven.
+Lots of steps to be followed with care; first brittle, then too-sticky noodles; layer after nerve-racking layer; and then up to an hour in a hot oven.
 I understood it so well, in fact, that that was the last time I made it… 20 years ago.
 Well, I’ve found a way to get your lasagna fix without all the hassle.
-You get all the good stuff in an easy, delicious, piping hot bowl of soup.
-Serve it with a crusty baguette or crisp Caesar salad, and you’ll be enjoying a bowl of it before you would’ve had the traditional style assembled and in the oven.
+You get all the good stuff in an easy, delicious, piping-hot bowl of soup.
+Serve it with a crusty baguette or crisp Caesar salad, and you can enjoy a bowl of lasagna soup before you would’ve had the traditional style assembled and in the oven.

 Here’s what you’ll need:

 - 1/2 lb. lean ground beef

 - 1 white onion, diced (about 3/4 cup)